sjhloco/ip_auto_lab/data_model/README.md

 - *num_borders: x* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can have a maximum of 4
 - *num_leafs: x* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can have a maximum of 10

 *address_incre:* # The increment that is added to the subnet and device hostname number to generate the unique last octet of the IP addresses.
 Different increments are used dependant on the device role to keep the addresses unique.
-The below IP addesses are based on the default values.
+The below IP addesses are based on the default values
 - *spine_ip: 10* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Spine IP addresses will be from .11 to .14
 - *border_ip: 15* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Border IP addresses will be from .16 to .19
 - *leaf_ip: 20* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Leaf IP addresses will be from .21 to .30